richardhollis/camplayer/README.md

 ## Installation

-The instruction below assume you are running a recent Raspberry Pi OS Lite build.
+The instructions below assume you are running a recent Raspberry Pi OS Lite build.
+For Pi Zero 2W the following works with camplayer; https://downloads.raspberrypi.org/raspios_oldstable_lite_armhf/images/raspios_oldstable_lite_armhf-2023-05-03/2023-05-03-raspios-buster-armhf-lite.img.xz

 If you are interested in a plug & play system with some additional features, check out [https://www.rpi-camplayer.com/](https://www.rpi-camplayer.com/)

 Add the following lines to '/boot/config.txt':